pitt-crc/user-manual/docs/data-management/file-systems.md

 ### I've hit the limit on my initial 5 TB on `/ix` or `/ix1`.
 How do I request more space?

-Additional storage is available in 5 TB increments at a subsidized rate of $85/TB/year.
+Additional storage is available at a subsidized rate of $65/TB/year.
 [Use this form](https://services.pitt.edu/TDClient/33/Portal/Requests/TicketRequests/NewForm?ID=D8BjnEQtuz0_&RequestorType=Service)
 to request additional space.